billsanto/redcapy/README.md

 Note when importing data, be sure to specify record_id and redcap_event_name.
 Also, if the project contains repeating instruments, also be sure to add redcap_repeat_instrument and redcap_repeat_instance to each record.
 Failure to do so may result in unintended overwriting of data.
 It is strongly advisable to practice importing in a copy of your production project and checking the outcome before updating a production project.

+Note that upon a successful import, the count value in the response is a reference to the number of record IDs affected, not the actual number of records (ID/event combinations).
+This matters when checking the response from a bulk import, in contrast to a record by record import.

+Also, a record imported into Redcap, if identical to all the existing values in that record, will return a positive API response, but that will not be evident from checking the log in the Redcap UI, which will show no evidence of the import.
+In the UI, only fields which have changed will be listed.
+So if data for 5 record_ids are imported into Redcap, and all the values are identical to existing data in Redcap, the API response count = 5, but there will be no entries in the Redcap log.
 ```python
 import pandas as pd